netdata/netdata/docs/getting-started.md

     enabled = no
 ```

-If you want to keep health monitoring enabled for the dashboard, but turn email notifications off, edit your
+If you want to keep health monitoring enabled, but turn email notifications off, edit your `health_alarm_notify.conf`
-`health_alarm_notify.conf` file with `edit-config`, or with your the text editor of your choice:
+file with `edit-config`, or with your the text editor of your choice:

 ```bash
 sudo /etc/netdata/edit-config health_alarm_notify.conf
 ```

-Find the `SEND_EMAIL="YES"` and change it to `SEND_EMAIL="NO"`.
+Find the `SEND_EMAIL="YES"` line and change it to `SEND_EMAIL="NO"`.

 **Next**: